CSCfi/csc-user-guide/docs/cloud/rahti2/tutorials/4cat.md

 ### Analysis

 The tool has generated 4 kind of files: `service`, `deployment`,  `configmap` and `persistentvolumeclaim`.
-Let start with the simpler ones:
+Let's start with the simpler ones:

 - `persistentvolumeclaim` files are the definitions of volumes.
 There is one file per `volume` definition in the docker compose file.
-Let's see an example and see the meaning of the relevant lines:
+Let's see an example and the meaning of the relevant lines:

     ```yaml
     apiVersion: v1